A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 v2: Persistent Kernel

-To fix that, v2 moves to a persistent kernel.
-Instead of launching one kernel per problem, it flattens all tiles from every problem into one global work queue and batches the metadata into a single host-to-device copy.
+v2 moved to a persistent kernel.
+Instead of launching one kernel per problem, it flattened all tiles from every problem into one global work queue and batched the metadata into a single host-to-device copy.

-This amortizes launch overhead across the whole MoE layer.
-With one kernel launch processing the entire queue, scheduling stays on the GPU and the CPU bottleneck mostly disappears.
+That amortizes launch overhead across the whole MoE layer.
+With one kernel processing the entire queue, scheduling stays on the GPU and host overhead stops dominating runtime.

 On the host side, dispatch changes from a loop of launches to a single launch: